Little things you do every day can help keep your ticker healthy and prevent heart disease.

 - Make an exercise menu.
 Pick a couple of activities that sound like fun.
 That way, you always have some choices about what to do.
 Exercise at least three to four times a week for 30 minutes at a time.
 It burns calories and helps keep extra pounds off.

-4. Rethink your drink.Limit alcohol.
-Moderate drinking may be OK, but more than that is bad for you.
+- Rethink your drink.Limit alcohol.
+Moderate drinking may be OK, but more than that isn't good for your health.
 What's moderate drinking?
-Up to 1 glass a day for women, and up to 2 glasses a day for men.
+Up to 1 glass a day for women, and up to 1 to 2 glasses a day for men.

 - Check your numbers.
 You may have unhealthy levels of blood pressure, cholesterol, or blood sugar and not realize it.
 Your doctor can check these for you, and can suggest a plan of action if your results are abnormal.